 Review of Course

 All our lecturers are selected based on their subject expertise, experience and dedication.
 They are required to possess at least a Masters in their subject expertise.
 With their years of work experience, they will also be able to illustrate topics in class with real world examples.
 We are committed to provide a high standard of service by promoting an environment conductive to student learning through a low student-teacher ratio of 30:1.
 Currently, we have 50 adjunct lecturers.
-A brief profile of some of our lecturers is given below.

 Details of our lecturers can be found on our website.